greenm01/ec4x/docs/ec4x_specs.md

 Upgrading a Planetary Shield to a new SLD level requires salvaging the old shield and replacing it with a new one.
 A Planet shall not have more than one shield, and shields can be rebuilt within one turn.

-Ground Batteries are immobile, low-tech, land based units that have the firepower of a Battleship at half the cost.
+Ground Batteries are static defense units positioned on the planet’s surface.
+They serve as a deterrent against enemy fleets and support planetary defense during bombardment and invasion.
 They lob kinetic shells into orbit and are not upgraded by technology and research.

 Ground Batteries are the only units that are constructed in the span of a single turn, and colonies can build them to no limit.